 Joe Biden made 'orange' joke to Irish Taoiseach in St Patrick's Day gaffe

-JOE BIDEN once made one of his trademark gaffes as he met Ireland's former prime minister Enda Kenny to mark St Patrick's Day.
+JOE BIDEN once made one of his trademark gaffes as he met Ireland's former Taoiseach Enda Kenny to mark St Patrick's Day.

 More in feedproxy.google.com